CS2401-Fall2021/lab4-Population/README.md

 students come back from counting, you want to be ready to submit your report to the department.

-Write a function to calculate the moose and wolf population in a given number of years
+In Population.java, write the getMoosePopulationWithWolves() method to calculate the moose and wolf population in a given number of years

 * Should you do this recursively?
 Or iteratively?
 (2 pts)